CU-BioKEM/user-guide/docs/source/processing/using_software/sbatch.rst

 **Another thing to remember is that the environment in which you submitted your** ``sbatch <script>`` \
 **command will be passed through to your job.
 You can always specify your environments, vairables, \
-or load modules before your running commands to insure that it will run in the proper environment every time.**
+or load modules in your scripts before running commands to insure that it will run in the proper environment every time.**